 How is Cocaine Made: The Detailed Explanation

 The road from raw coca leaf to powdered cocaine hydrochloride is a long and labor-intensive one, which greatly contributes to its prohibitive cost.
-Below are the basic steps of cocaine production:
+Below are the basic steps of how to make cocaine:

 Is Cocaine a Plant?